-- □ A protocol is a set of PPT (efficient) functions - Each receiving (state, input), outputting (state, output) - Two (or more) parties, each has its own state - □ Including Init, In, [and if needed Wakeup] functions - And task-specific functions, e.g., Send - Adversary can invoke any function, handle outputs - The execution process is a series of function invocations based on which the protocol proceeds. - Our discussion (from here) is mostly informal - Definitions of protocols, execution, goals are hard - ☐ Focus on shared-key, two-party protocols, MitM adversary
+- A protocol is a set of PPT (efficient) functions or algorithms - Each receiving (state, input), outputting (state, output) - Two (or more) parties, each has its own state - □ Including Init, In, [and if needed Wakeup] functions - And task-specific functions, e.g., Send - The execution process is a series of function invocations based on which the protocol proceeds. - Our discussion (from here) is focused on shared-key, two-party protocols, MitM adversary.